Shakespeare Center of Los Angeles

 This project represents a unique effort by numerous and varied individuals who all share and support the same goal: to create an inspiring space where the magic of Shakespeare and theatre can be made accessible to all.

 Although the SCLA’s current facilities are not as illustrious as some of Los Angeles’ other performing arts venues, their playbills are often bolstered by bold-faced names such as Tom Hanks, Helen Hunt, Sir Anthony Hopkins, and Tracy Ullman, all of whom perform without compensation.
 We wanted our design of the center’s new space to help them capture some of the same renown.
-We hate to use the word branding, but the architecture will integrate a number of, what we’ll call more simply defining graphic elements on par with other performing arts venues, turning what’s now an innocuous building into a recognizable destination.
+The architecture will integrate a number of defining graphic elements to turn what’s now an innocuous building into a recognizable, branded destination.

 Good company, good wine, good welcome, can make good people.| William Shakespeare